-Yakima Racks Load Warrior Roof Rack – 5th Gen 4Runner
+Yakima Racks Load Warrior Roof Rack Review on the 5th Gen 4Runner

 I had factory crossbars already installed on my 2015 SR5 4Runner which definitely would have held some of the gear with proper tie-downs, but I decided a roof rack or cargo basket was in my best interest both for this trip and just in general.
 Having only owned the car for a few weeks, it was my second big addition.